AlexCr4ckPentest/FileChangeObserver/README.md

 # FileChangeObserver
-Simple program to detect file changes in selected folders
+Simple program to detect file changes in selected folders \
+The program will notify the user that a file has been changed

 ## Dependencies
 1. C++ Compiler (with C++17 support)